-TikTok faces another test: Its first US presidential election
+TikTok faces another test: its first US presidential election

 But unlike Facebook Inc and Twitter Inc, TikTok does not flag any misinformation to its users.
 Instead, the social media app keeps fact-checkers' assessments internal and uses them to remove content, or, less frequently, reduce its reach.

-"A lot of us have come from other platforms, we've seen how fact-checking works, we've seen how labelling works," Han said, adding that the company was "very well aware" that fact-checking labels could backfire by making users double-down on inaccurate beliefs or assume all unlabelled content was legitimate.
+"A lot of us have come from other platforms, we've seen how fact-checking works, we've seen how labeling works," Han said, adding that the company was "very well aware" that fact-checking labels could backfire by making users double-down on inaccurate beliefs or assume all unlabeled content was legitimate.

-Social media companies came under pressure to combat misinformation after US intelligence agencies determined Russia used such platforms to interfere in the 2016 election - which Moscow has denied.

 TikTok, which does not accept political ads, says it does not allow misinformation that could cause harm, including content that misleads users about elections.
 It has also banned synthetic media – such as a recent video of House Speaker Nancy Pelosi manipulated to make her seem drunk.